Mahhfur/Mahhfur/README.md

 - 👋 Hi, I’m @Mahhfur
 - 👀 I’m interested in games
 - 🌱 I’m currently learning about technology
-- 💞️ I’m looking to collaborate on word
+- 💞️ I’m looking to collaborate on world
 - 📫 How to reach me: +55 (12)98882-9425 or mari.snt.dev@gmail.com

 <!---